INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): Introduction

-The paper is organized as follows.
-The main scientific aims and goals of \INSPIRE\, are described in Section~\ref{sec:survey_presentation}, the observations and data strategy of the ESO Large Program are described in Section~\ref{sec:LP_presentation} while the data reduction and 1D extraction of the systems released as part of this \INSPIRE\, DR1 are described in Section~\ref{sec:data_analysis}.
+The paper is organised as follows.
+The main scientific aims and goals of \INSPIRE\, are described in Section~\ref{sec:survey_presentation}, the observations and data strategy of the ESO LP are described in Section~\ref{sec:LP_presentation}, and the data reduction and 1D extraction of the systems released as part of this \INSPIRE\, DR1 are described in Section~\ref{sec:data_analysis}.
 The kinematical analysis and results are presented in Section~\ref{sec:kinematics} and the stellar population analysis and results are given in Section~\ref{sec:stelpop}.
-In Section~\ref{sec:results_confirmation} we present our results, including the `relic confirmation' and finally, we conclude in Section~\ref{sec:conclusions}.
+In Section~\ref{sec:results} we present our results, including the `relic confirmation'.
+In Section~\ref{sec:conclusions}, we present our conclusions, and finally, in Section~\ref{sec:future}, we give a brief overview on the future \INSPIRE\ data releases and scientific objectives.

 Throughout the paper, we assume a standard $\Lambda$CDM cosmology with $H_0=69.6$ \kms Mpc$^{-1}$, $\Omega_{\mathrm{vac}} = 0.714$ and $\Omega_{\mathrm{M}} = 0.286$ \citep{Bennett14}.